phuctv95/ZingMp3Downloader/README.md

 # ZingMp3 Downloader

 ## Instruction using on Linux:
-  1. Make sure you installed Python.
+  1. Make sure you installed Python 2.

   2. Run `installer.sh` will make program running everywhere (installer will link program to `/usr/local/bin`, so you need to type the sudo password for the linking).